 Introduction to Glasgow, Kentucky

 Glasgow, Kentucky, in Barren county, is 75 miles NE of Nashville, Tennessee.
-The city has a population of 13,019.

 The city of Glasgow is in Barren County, which was founded in 1799.
 The popular belief is that Glasgow was named after Glasgow, Virginia.
 In reality, it was named by John Matthews, a man who lived in Glasgow, Scotland.